Property Litigation column: MEES Regulations, EPCs and residential tenancies from April 2020

 to the improvements, or where a tenant refuses to provide the necessary information allowing the landlord to

-• Where the landlord, within the last five years, has not been able to increase the energy performance indicator
+enter into a “green deal plan” to fund the improvements. - Where the landlord, within the last five years, has not been able to increase the energy performance indicator

 in the property above the required minimum because to do so would result in a reduction of more than 5% in